 Visitors please be advised that Anthony Chapel is closed when it is

-booked for a wedding or wedding rehearsal.
+booked for a wedding, wedding rehearsal or other private event.
 We apologize for any

 inconvenience to our visitors during these times.
 You may call

 800-366-4664 in advance of your visit or501-262-9620 on the day of your visit to inquire if the Chapel will be

 Nestled under a thick canopy of sky-reaching southern pines and age-old oak trees, the Anthony Chapel

 quietly beckons those in need of solitude and respite.
 Nearly six stories tall, the brilliantly designed structure complements the surrounding wooded landscape and offers views of the changing seasons with floor-to-ceiling glass walls and multiple skylights that encourage sunbeams to dance across the impressive flagstone floors.

 Maurice Jennings, a prominent Arkansas draftsman from Fayetteville (AR), relied on his 25-years of experience working with nationally renowned design partner Fay Jones to create a truly awe-inspiring chapel that rivals the team’s most famous creation – Thorncrown Chapel in Eureka Springs, AR – named the 4th best design of the 20th Century by the American Institute of Architects.
 Even Jennings himself describes the Anthony Chapel as “the finest” of the more than twenty chapels he has designed around the country.

 Typical of Jennings’ design philosophy, he brings the outdoors inside and secures it with an intricate, open-beam bracing system and massive pine columns.
 From the pews and wall sconces to the outdoor lighting fixtures, every element of the chapel blueprint was created by Jennings and his design teammate, David McKee, also a Fayetteville architect.